pviotti/hybris/README.md

 ### Authors and license

 Hybris has been developed at [EURECOM](http://www.eurecom.fr) as part of the [CloudSpaces](http://cloudspaces.eu/) European research project.
 Its code is released under the terms of Apache 2.0 license.

+Erasure coding support is provided by the [jerasure](http://web.eecs.utk.edu/~plank/plank/papers/CS-08-627.html) library and its [JNI bindings](https://github.com/jvandertil/Jerasure).